 iStock/Jacob Ammentorp Lund

 Some vouchers, particularly travel packages, may be available for comparable prices—or even less!—on the vendor’s own website.
 For example, a promo may advertise that it includes a special breakfast, but a quick web search can reveal that every regular paying guest also gets the same deal.
-(Watch out!
-These phone call scams could steal your money.)
+Check out these savvy shopping tricks you’ll wish you knew all along.

 Beware of overselling